Steroids for brain tumours

 This is your chance to ask any questions.
 Remember, no question is a silly question.

-It can also help to find out who you should contact and how to reach them if you have any questions or concerns at a later time.
+It can also help to find out who you should contact and how to reach them if you have any questions or concerns later.

 While taking steroids for a brain tumour

 The steroid most commonly used with brain tumours is dexamethasone.
-They are fast-acting drugs, so the effects caused by the tumour can reduce quite quickly.
-They may need to be taken at set times of day.
+This is a fast-acting drug, so symptoms may improve quickly.
+Steroids may need to be taken at specific times of day.

 They can be taken as: